DNA Testing for Free?! Explore Your Options!

 Other Ways to Explore Your Raw DNA Data

-If you are still looking for cheap or free ways to explore your raw DNA data, check out some of your other options below.
+If you are still looking for cheap or free ways to explore your raw DNA data, check out some of your other options.
 Many of these companies offer additional analyses of your data so you can learn more about your DNA.
 Did we mention some of them are free?!